wilfredinni/python-cheatsheet/README.md

 ### Absolute vs. Relative Paths

-There are two ways to specify a file path.
+There are two ways to specify a file path:

-- An absolute path, which always begins with the root folder
+- An absolute path, which always begins with the root folder.
-- A relative path, which is relative to the program’s current working directory
+- A relative path, which is relative to the program’s current working directory.

 There are also the dot (.) and dot-dot (..) folders.
 These are not real folders but special names that can be used in a path.
 A single period (“dot”) for a folder name is shorthand for “this directory.”
-Two periods (“dot-dot”) means “the parent folder.”
+Two periods (“dot-dot”) means “the parent folder”.

 [*Return to the Top*](#python-cheatsheet)